OscarAC/aws-bincity/assets/README.md

 ### DeleteApartments

-Lambda function that updates a batch of apartments, if the apartments does not contain a keys, then function will asign an UUID v4 and save it in the database.
+Lambda function that deletes a batch of apartments from the database.

 ```
   DELETE /apartments